innershapes/calculator_app/README.md

 # Python Tkinter Application

-#This GUI Application was created with the help of Adeyinka Adegbenro's Culculator Tutorial.
+#This GUI Application was created with the help of Adeynka Adegbenro's Culculator Tutorial.
 It helped me grasp the concepts of classes, user defined definitions, and tkinter module.